Nature, nurture and friends

 If life gives you lemons, what should you make?

 Nature!
 Nurture!
-Another distinction that sounds like it might represent something Fundamental And Real and Unambiguous.
-Supplanted Calvin’s distinction between total depravity vs penance in the people-blaming niche.
+Another distinction that sounds like it might represent something.
+Fundamental And Real and Unambiguous.
+Has supplanted Calvin’s distinction between total depravity vs penance in the people-blaming niche.

-I do not have much interest or expertise in this area, but this placeholder will collect a couple of interesting links to refer to next time I get caught up in some aggravating vague semantic argument in this area.
+I don’t have much interest or expertise in this area, but this placeholder will collect a couple of interesting links to refer to next time I get caught up in some aggravating vague semantic argument about inheritance of things.

 See also other quirky taxonomies:

-Unlike Doctor Who/Daleks, this one is used for actual decision making and public debate outside of Tumblr, so it bears looking into.
+Unlike Doctor Who/Daleks, this one is used for actual decision making and public debate outside Tumblr, so it’s worth looking into.

 1 Which is more important, nature or nurture?

 At risk of weak manning I think we can rule out the usefulness of this question as it stands, which I presume few actual researchers ask.
 We need to refine it to get to an answerable question.
-That should go without saying, you would have thought, but pub conversation suggests not.
-To recycle a common analogy, imagine a computer science where the central questions were ones like: “can do word processing on my laptop because of hardware or because of software?”.
+That should go without saying, we would have thought, but pub conversation suggests not.
+To recycle a common analogy, imagine a computer science where the central questions were ones like: “Can I do word processing on my laptop because of hardware or because of software?”
 This kind of muddy thinking will have us trying to discern the contribution of “hardware factors” versus “software factors” to word processing via a variance decomposition.
-Not that even variance decompositions happen in the pub conversations usually.
-Anyway, you get the drift.
-To say anything useful we must make sure it is clear what we are getting at, which seems to be challenging in this area for some reason.
+Not that variance decompositions usually happen in pub conversations.
+Anyway, we get the drift.
+To say anything useful we must make sure it’s clear what we are getting at; that seems challenging in this area for some reason.
 (Probably: because this politically charged topic looks simple enough to have an opinion on.)

 1.1 Heritability scores